Healthy Homes Assessment Waitangirua

 Insulation Waitangirua

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation needs to be in compliance with the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

 See the full details of the Healthy Homes insulation quality.